luapower/nw/nw.md

 #### `win/view:bitmap() -> bmp`

 Get a bgra8 [bitmap] object to draw on.
+The bitmap is freed when the window's client area changes size, so keeping a reference to it outside the `repaint` event is generally not useful.

+The alpha channel is not used unless this is a transparent window.

 #### `bmp:clear()`

-Fill the bitmap with zero bytes.
+Fill the bitmap with zeroes.

 #### `bmp:cairo() -> cr`